Tyla Tour

-The Tyla Tour was the debut concert tour by South African singer Tyla in support of her debut studio album Tyla (2024).
+The Tyla Tour was a promotional concert tour by South African singer Tyla in support of her debut studio album Tyla (2024).
 The tour was scheduled to commence on 21 March 2024 in Oslo, Norway, and conclude on 28 May 2024 in Minneapolis, United States.
 Two weeks before the tour was scheduled to start, Tyla announced that the European leg of the tour was postponed without further notice and the North American leg of the tour was cancelled due to an injury that the singer had been suffering with prior to the tour's commencement.
-The tour commenced in Cape Town, South Africa, on December 5 2024 and concluded in London, England, on August 23 2025.
+The tour commenced in Cape Town, South Africa, on 5 December 2024 and concluded in London, England, on 23 August 2025.

 Background and promotion

 The tour was supposed to visit both North America and Europe; however, there were no dates in Tyla's native South Africa.
 On 5 December 2023, Tyla took to Instagram to announce the tour along with the dates and cities prior to the release of her self-titled digital extended play (EP), scheduled to be included on her debut studio album Tyla (2024).
 The EP consists of the songs "Water", "Truth or Dare", "On and On", "Butterflies", and "Water (Remix)".

-On 7 March 2024, exactly 2 weeks before the commence of the tour, Tyla took to Instagram to announce the cancelation of the North American leg of the tour entirely and plans to reschedule the UK and Europe tour dates with a message that reads:
+On 7 March 2024, exactly 2 weeks before the commence of the tour, Tyla took to Instagram to announce the cancelation of the North American leg of the tour entirely and plans to reschedule the European tour dates with a message that read: